dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 ## Analysis notes

-So far I've fitted a CoxnetSurvivalAnalysis model using engineerd clinical features and PCA-transformed expression features.
+So far I've fitted a CoxnetSurvivalAnalysis model using engineered clinical features and PCA-transformed expression features.
 Since the dataset is very small I have not used an independent holdout set for evaluation, but instead used the average valiation set C-index from cross-valiation as an estimate of model performance.

 Next steps: